Geobiology: History

 A microbial mat in White Creek, Yellowstone National Park, USA.
 Note the conical microstructure of the bacterial communities.
 These are hypothesized to be a living analogue of ancient fossil stromatolites.
 Each cone has an oxygen gas bubble on top, the product of oxygenic photosynthesis by cyanobacteria in the multi-species microbial mats.

 The term geobiology was coined by Lourens Baas Becking in 1934.
 In his words, geobiology "is an attempt to describe the relationship between organisms and the Earth," for "the organism is part of the Earth and its lot is interwoven with that of the Earth."
 Baas Becking's definition of geobiology was born of a desire to unify environmental biology with laboratory biology.
 The way he practiced it aligns closely with modern environmental microbial ecology, though his definition remains applicable to all of geobiology.
 In his book, Geobiology, Bass Becking stated that he had no intention of inventing a new field of study.
 Baas Becking's understanding of geobiology was heavily influenced by his predecessors, including Martinus Beyerinck, his teacher from the Dutch School of Microbiology.
 Others included Vladimir Vernadsky, who argued that life changes the surface environment of Earth in The Biosphere, his 1926 book, and Sergei Vinogradsky, famous for discovering lithotrophic bacteria.

+Baas Becking started writing his book Geobiologie in the late summer of 1944, when he was a prisoner of the German Kriegsmarine in Utrecht.
+With limited access to resources and scientific literature, he drafted the manuscript on a ledger, in barely legible handwriting.
+His manuscript, which he finished in just seven weeks, was heavily inspired by the works of his predecessors including Lawrence Henderson, Victor Moritz Goldschmidt, Alfred J. Lotka, Vladimir Vernadsky and Martinus Beyarink.
+In his book, he introduced the concept of dissipation, where he expressed his frustrations on the disastrous treatment of the earth by man.
+Despite being unfinished with major gaps, Baas Becking's Geobiologe is still one of the most foundational and influential works in the field of geobiology.